Consensys/defi-score/whitepaper.md

 - [License](#license)

 ## Introduction
 A major impetus for Satoshi Nakamoto in creating Bitcoin was the 2008 financial crisis.
-The genesis block of Bitcoin contained a reference to the bank bailouts of that time.
+The genesis block of Bitcoin contained a reference to the bank bailouts of that time<sup>1</sup>.
 Some felt that the crisis precipitating these bailouts was caused in part by the legacy financial world’s misunderstanding and mispricing of credit risk throughout the financial system.
 Risk management is one of the most critical pieces of modern financial infrastructure and results in a more robust and safe financial system for all.

 In the last year, we have seen an explosion of permissionless financial protocols on the Ethereum blockchain, many catering to the lending and borrowing markets.
-These markets have grown into the largest sub-category of so-called “decentralized finance” or “DeFi” and experienced 355% YoY growth.
+These markets have grown into the largest sub-category of so-called “decentralized finance” or “DeFi” and experienced 355% YoY growth<sup>2</sup>.
 However, not all lending platforms are created equal.
 Different lending products have very different risk/reward profiles, which makes comparing their rates alone akin to comparing apples to oranges.

 Better understanding and modelling of risk in the DeFi space would be an important step towards maturity.
 There is much work to be done, but now is the time to start.
 Hopefully this model and others like it can begin to lay the groundwork for robust risk evaluation in DeFi.